 So if you’re in Japan in anytime between the end November and early May and want to experience ski/snowboarding in Japan, give Shiga Kogen a go.
 The Snow Monkey Park is also located at the foot of the Shiga Kogen mountains, so you can see things like the photo below.

-Hotel Mount Shiga is a great choice of accommodation in the village offering guests warm and friendly service, both Western and Japanese-style rooms, meal service, and ski hire and tickets.
+Hotel Sunny Shiga is a great choice of accommodation in the village offering guests warm and friendly service, both Western and Japanese-style rooms, meal service, and ski hire and tickets.
 Within only minutes walk from ski runs and shuttle buses servicing the most distant ares of the resort, this hotel ticks all the boxes of a traditional Japanese ski lodge.

 The hotel has both Western-style rooms with beds and private bathroom and toilet, along with Japanese-style rooms with futons.
 All rooms are spacious with TVs, wi-fi and air-conditioning/heating units.
-Hotel Mount Shiga’s friendly staff, generous meal service, and facilities including washing machines, comfortable lounge, and it’s own ‘onsen’ (natural hot spring), make it perfect for families and long-stay visitors.
+Hotel Sunny Shiga’s friendly staff, generous meal service, and facilities including washing machines, comfortable lounge, and it’s own ‘onsen’ (natural hot spring), make it perfect for families and long-stay visitors.

-Ski rental and tickets, along with secure storage and dry-room, are all available at Hotel Mount Shiga – making it our recommendation as a great option for visitors wanting the simplicity of a traditional ski lodge.
+Ski rental and tickets, along with secure storage and dry-room, are all available at Hotel Sunny Shiga – making it our recommendation as a great option for visitors wanting the simplicity of a traditional ski lodge.